 INTRODUCTION

-The soil and water are vital elements of nature that must be kept in harmony with the environment to generate sustainable agro-ecosystems.
+Soil and water are vital elements of nature that must be kept in harmony with the environment to generate sustainable agro-ecosystems.
 Defensible management of the agro-ecosystem is crucial for economic growth which would lead to development of a nation (Bhattacharyya et al., 2016).
-In developing countries, forest cover and water bodies have significant contribution towards total share of households’ food, fuel and income.
-With this superiority, these natural resources are considered as precious safety net in times of catastrophes for majority (78 %) of the world’s poor who are inhabitants of rural areas.
-Inspite of these facts the integrity and functionality of these natural assets are increasingly compromised.
+In developing countries, forest cover and water bodies represent a significant contribution towards the total share of households’ food, fuel and income.
+These natural resources are considered a precious safety net in times of catastrophes for the majority (78 %) of the world’s poor who are inhabitants of rural areas.
+Inspite of these facts, the integrity and functionality of these natural assets are increasingly compromised.
 Around 60 to 70 per cent of the world’s ecosystems are degrading faster than they can recover (Rambabu, 2018).
-In Kerala, 67 per cent of total geographic area has already been degraded mainly by soil erosion and soil acidity caused due to anthropogenic and natural factors (NBSS&LUP, 2014).
-Natural Resource Management (NRM) is the judicious utilization of natural assets such as land, water, air, flora and fauna without compromising its quality and conserving for future.
-Devolution of responsibilities for management of natural resources at the community level has been increasing over years at watersheds in rainfed tracts of the country.
+In Kerala, 67 per cent of total geographic area has already been degraded, mainly by soil erosion and soil acidity caused by anthropogenic and natural factors (NBSS&LUP, 2014).
+Natural Resource Management (NRM) is the judicious utilization of natural assets such as land, water, air, flora and fauna without compromising their quality and conserving them for future.
+Devolution of responsibilities for management of natural resources at the community level has been increasing over years at watersheds and in rainfed tracts of the country.
 Community based natural resource management through watersheds made a landmark in this approach.
 This provided a holistic approach for natural assets conservation and livelihood enhancement of rural population (Singh, 2017).
-The main objective of IWMP project is judicious utilization of every drop of rainwater received, for domestic consumption, agriculture, livestock rearing etc. Thereby attaining self sufficiency in drinking water, increase in employment opportunities and improve the standard of living.
-Unlike other watershed development projects there is space for providing assistance to livelihood activities, enhancing production system and microenterprises in IWMP (Rajneesh, 2014).
+The main objective of any IWMP project is the judicious utilization of every drop of rainwater received, for domestic consumption, agriculture, livestock rearing, etc. Thereby attaining self sufficiency in drinking water, increasing in employment opportunities and improving the standard of living.
+Unlike other watershed development projects, there is space for providing assistance to livelihood activities, enhancing production systems and microenterprises in IWMP (Rajneesh, 2014).

 METHODOLOGY

-The study was conducted in Kerala state by adopting stratified two stage random sampling.
-From the three geographic zones of Kerala, Kasaragod, Thrissur and Pathanamthitta districts representing Northern, Central and Southern were selected respectively.
-Based on preliminary survey in above districts, a list of micro-watersheds was prepared where Integrated Watershed Management Programme (IWMP) was implemented during the period 2010-11 to 2017-18.
+The study was conducted in Kerala state by adopting a stratified two stage random sampling.
+From the three geographic zones of Kerala, Kasaragod, Thrissur and Pathanamthitta districts representing Northern, Central and Southern Kerala were selected respectively.
+Based on a preliminary survey in above districts, a list of micro-watersheds was prepared, where Integrated Watershed Management Programme (IWMP) had been implemented during the period 2010-11 to 2017-18.
 From this list, one micro watershed from each district was selected randomly.
 The micro watersheds selected were Mundyanam (Parappa block), Allanchery padam-Kallan thodu (Kodakara block), Mamoodu (Ranni block) from Kasaragod, Thrissur and Pathanamthitta districts respectively.
 A sample of 50 project beneficiaries of NRM component each were selected randomly from project register maintained in respective block panchayath of three watersheds.
 Thus the study was undertaken with a sampling frame of 150 project beneficiaries.
+What do you mean with the word “beneficiaries”?
+Did they receive special training?
+Advice?
+Or did they get some financial support?
+Or support for establishing cooperatives?
+Physical tools like seeds or fertilizer?
+You should Explain briefly.

+Second, Please mention the books of statistical methodology which have justified your choices.

+Data were collected when?
+Were?
+Who performed the interviews?
+Which software was used to process data?
+You must explain these aspects in order to justify the quality of the results.
+What about non-response rate?